 The aim of this study is to estimate the direct and indirect (spillover) effects of a large-scale hotspot policing intervention and a large-scale municipal services intervention, and to identify any interaction between the two.
-It is our aim to improve the estimation of direct causal and spillover effects compared to prior studies.
+Our main focus will be on the effects of the hotspot policing intervention because there may not have been enough time for the municipal services treatment to affect outcomes It is our aim to improve the estimation of direct causal and spillover effects compared to prior studies.
 In order to do so, it is necessary to model potential outcomes before the intervention begins.
 For the case of Bogotá, as shown below, we model 16 potential outcomes, according to treatment assignment to both interventions and proximity to treated units.
-This design allows us to assess whether hotspot policing or broken windows reduce crime in the aggregate or merely displaces crime.
+This design allows us to assess whether hotspot policing or municipal services reduce crime in the aggregate or merely displaces crime.
 Moreover, it allows to identify how large the bias induced by displacement may be in existing impact estimates at hotspots.